zenichev/DZChat/README.md

 - |Feature| A data encryption mechanism.
 - |Feature| A possiblity to facilitate NAT traversal betweeb users.
 And between a user and a server.
 - |Feature| Add a possility to use 'UP' arrow key to return to previos a message.
-- |Bug| improve a comparison mechanism when trying to find a destination name in a local array.
-        Now if you have for e.g. 'donat' as a value for a nickname member for one of a structures in your local array, the 'd:' will match it, as well as the 'donat:' matches.

 ### Features done:
 - |Add a new command| '>online;'  - this command will allow users to see the list of online participants anytime.